 The ICT strand of CIIT’s senior high school program further leads students who took the Arts and Design or Tech Voc tracks to college courses they can pursue.
 It has made a smooth shift for senior high school students who likewise want to earn a degree.
 In the same way, its tracks equip learners with the skills needed by most industries.

-Therefore, as the senior high school graduation draws closer, have you set yourself to taking on the challenges of finding work?
-Or have you already chosen a career in college?
+As a senior high school graduate, is it best for you to face the challenges of joining the workforce?
+Or do you wish to continue your chosen track to college?
 Chances are you’re still confused on what to do.
 However, you need not rush your choices.
-Focus rather on improving your skills and weighing whether you’ll take on the road ahead of you.
+Instead, focus on improving your skills and weighing whether you’ll take on the road ahead of you.
 Struggling over what to study in college?
 Visit CIIT’s list of programs to learn the perfect career for you.